AI · Energy · Economics · Infrastructure 2026

 About the Researcher

-He began his professional life in Rwanda's growing digital sector, spending five years building practical fluency in how African consumers behave online — what drives trust, what kills conversion, and how platform dynamics differ markedly from Western models.
+He began his professional life in Rwanda's growing digital sector, spending five years building practical fluency in how African consumers behave online.
 That grounding in applied commercial work was formative: it taught him to read data in context, not in the abstract.
+From 2022, he shifted focus to AI research, bringing the same practitioner's lens to questions about how AI technologies are being adopted — and resisted — across African industries.